antroguy/LocklessBof/README.md

                             If 'handle_id' is chosen, provide the handle ID to the locked file to be downloaded
 ```
 ## Example
-Find out which process has a handle to the locked "Cookies" file and retrieve the handles id:
+Find out which process has a handle to the locked "Cookies" file and retrieve the handle id
 ```
 beacon> lockless-enum Cookies
 [+] host called home, sent: 6088 bytes